 Should you be doing digital marketing?

 Billions of people every day use social media, search online, shop online and read blogs.
 Therefore, a solid Digital Marketing plan puts your brand in front of these potential customers.
+Combine this with some of the excellent digital marketing tools available and and will be well on your way to success.

-Not all digital marketing types will suit your business.
+Not all digital marketing types and tools will suit your business.
 You have to find the ones that work for you.
 But one thing is for sure in today’s world.
 If you want a successful business, a digital marketing strategy is a must.